 The massive red rock cliffs of Arches National Park are the backdrop for this campground.
 The Colorado River divides the park from the campground.

-So, not only do you get spectacular views of the Colorado River, you also get the red cliffs of Arches National Park glowing in the afternoon light.
+So, not only do you get spectacular views of the Colorado River, you also get the red cliffs of Arches National Park glowing in the afternoon light and phenomenal sunsets.

 - Vault toilets (NOTE: because there are no dump stations here, many RVers use the pit toilets that are typically very clean.)

 - Shade shelters are available at the group sites